fieldtrip/website/tutorial/automatic_artifact_rejection.md

 ### Filter padding

 Each artifact type can best be detected with filters of a certain pass band (e.g., pass band of 1–15 Hz for eye blinks, and 110–140 Hz for muscle artifacts).
 However, filters are known to produce edge effects which can also be detected by the artifact-detection routine and mistaken for real artifacts.

-To avoid that, filter padding (''cfg.artfctdef.xxx.fltpadding'') is used.
+To avoid that, filter padding (`cfg.artfctdef.xxx.fltpadding`) is used.
 Always in addition to trial padding (if any) existing trial padding, extra data is read on both sides prior to filtering.
 After the filtering has been applied, the filter padding is removed again.
 In other words, the filter padding is used only for filtering, not for artifact detection (see figure).

 {% include image src="/assets/img/tutorial/automatic_artifact_rejection/figure9.png" width="600" %}

 _Figure: Filter padding.
 Filter padding is only used during filtering and removed afterwards_

 ### Combining filter and trial padding